kitnato/neverquest/source/data/manual.md

 - a) a piece of [gear](#gear), or
 - b) a consumable like a [potion](#potions), or
-- c) a [trinket](#trinkets) that grants a special effect and/or an action while part of the inventory, such as the ammunition pouch.
+- c) a [relic](#relics) that grants a special effect and/or an action while part of the inventory, such as the ammunition pouch.

 Every item, apart from the [knapsack](#knapsack), has an associated weight that affects [encumbrance](#encumbrance).